gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 The presence of a Protected Association Parameter in the INIT or INIT-ACK chunk makes the State Machine entering PROTECTION PENDING state instead of ESTABLISHED.

 When entering PROTECTION PENDING state, a T-valid timer is started that will cover the whole validation time including the in-band key establishment.
-It's up to the implementor to take care of the value for the timer also related to the time needed for the key establishment handshake of each protection engine.
+The value of T-valid is dependent on the protection engine and may also be further adjusted based if expected RTT values are outside of the ones commonly occurring on the general Internet, see {{t-valid-considerations}}.

 If key establishment is in-band, the protection engine will start the handshake with its peer and in case of failure or T-valid timeout, it will generate an ERROR chunk and an ABORT chunk.
 The ERROR handling follows what specified in {{ekeyhandshake}}.
 When Handshake has been successfully completed, the association state machine will enter PROTECTED state.

-If key establishment is out-of-band, after starting T-valid timer the SCTP association will enter PROTECTED state.
+The protection engine specification MUST specify when PRTOECTED state can be entered for each endpoint.
+If key establishment is out-of-band, after starting T-valid timer the SCTP association will enter PROTECTED state per protection engine specification when the necessary security context is in place.

 ### PROTECTED {#protected-state}

 The association state machine can only reach PROTECTED state from PROTECTION PENDING state (see {{protection-pending-state}}).
-When entering into PROTECTED state the T-valid timer is running and the protection engine has completed the key establishment handshake so that protected data can be sent to the peer.
+When entering into PROTECTED state the T-valid timer is running and the protection engine has completed the key establishment so that protected data can be sent to the peer.

 From this time on, only CRYPTO chunks can be sent to the remote peer and any other type of plain text SCTP chunks coming from the remote peer will be silently discarded.

 In PROTECTED state the association initiating SCTP Endpoint (initiator) MUST validate the INIT sent PROTECTEDASSOC parameter, thus the initiator will send a PVALID chunk that will contain exactly the same list of Protection Engines as previously sent in PROTECTEDASSOC parameter of INIT chunk and in the same order.

-When the responder will receive PVALID , it will compare the list of protection engines with the list received in the INIT chunk, if they are identical it will reply to the initiator with a PVALID chunk containing the Protection Engine previously sent as  PROTECTEDASSOC parameter in INIT-ACK chunk, it will clear the T-valid timer and will move into ESTABLISHED state.
+When the responder will receive PVALID, it will compare the list of protection engines with the list received in the INIT chunk, if they are identical it will reply to the initiator with a PVALID chunk containing the Protection Engine previously sent as PROTECTEDASSOC parameter in INIT-ACK chunk, it will clear the T-valid timer and will move into ESTABLISHED state.

 If the lists of Protection Engines don't match, it will generate an ERROR chunk and an ABORT chunk.
-ERROR CAUSE will indicate EVALIDATE meaning that an error has been happening during VALIDATION of SCTP Endpoints.
+ERROR CAUSE will indicate "Failure in Protection Engines Validation" and the SCTP association will be terminated.

-After sending PVALID , the initiator will wait for the responder to reply with the PVALID confirmation.
+After sending PVALID, the initiator will wait for the responder to reply with the PVALID confirmation.
 The initiator will compare the Protection Engine received from the responder, if the value is the same it will clear the T-valid timer and move into ESTABLISHED state.
 If the chosen Protection Engines don't match, it will generate an ERROR chunk and an ABORT chunk.
-ERROR CAUSE will indicate EVALIDATE meaning that an error has been happening during VALIDATION of SCTP Endpoints.
+ERROR CAUSE will indicate "Failure in Protection Engines Validation" that is critical.

 If T-valid timer expires either at initiator or responder, it will generate an ERROR chunk and an ABORT chunk.
 The ERROR handling follows what specified in {{etmout}}.

-### Consideration on T-valid
+### Consideration on T-valid {#t-valid-considerations}

 The timer T-Valid supervises initializations that depend on how the handshake is specified for the Protection Engine and also on the characteristics of the transport network.

 This specification recommends a default value of 30 seconds for T-valid.
-This value is superseded by what recommended in the Protection Engine Specification for each Protection Engine.
+This value is expected to be superseded by recommendations in the Protection Engine Specification for each Protection Engine.

 # Procedures {#procedures}